CoderLine/Phase/readme.md

+# With the migration to TypeScript for alphaTab this project is discontinued.

-# Phase
+## Phase

-Phase is an open source C#-to-Haxe Compiler.
+Phase ~~is~~ was an open source C#-to-Haxe Compiler.
 This allows you to write any C# code and compile it to

 * JavaScript
 * Neko